 There are a few companies that sell the conversion kit with all the mechanical components, but I strongly recommend that you buy it from Heavy Metal CNC (CNC conversion kits).

 They are the market leader and the most reliable company for CNC conversion kits.

 Their conversion kit is customized for specific models of tabletop/mini-mills.

-I found that they offer their kit for most of the popular mini-mills of companies such as SIEG, Precision Matthews, Grizzly, Harbor Freight, and Little Machine Shop.
+They offer their kit for the most popular mini-mills of companies such as SIEG, Precision Matthews, Grizzly, Harbor Freight, and Little Machine Shop.